Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 RESPA Compliance Warning

 Never accept a per-transaction fee from a home warranty company for simply recommending or marketing their product.
-RESPA Section 8 treats this as an illegal kickback.
+RESPA Section 8 treats this as an illegal kickback, and the CFPB has signaled it will bring public enforcement actions when violations are discovered.
 Always consult your broker or a real estate attorney before entering any compensation arrangement with a warranty provider.

-The safest way for agents to benefit from home warranties is through their own discounted coverage (as offered by AHS and others), or through marketing and business development tools that come as part of a legitimate partner program — not cash payments tied to referrals.
+The safest way for agents to benefit from home warranties is through their own discounted coverage (such as the $50 off AHS Partner Program), or through marketing and business development tools that come as part of a legitimate partner program, not cash payments tied to referrals.

 How Warranties Reduce Post-Sale Liability and Callbacks

 One of the most underrated benefits of home warranties for real estate agents is liability reduction after closing.
-Buyers who experience appliance or system failures in the first year of ownership often reach back out to their agent — and in some cases, pursue legal action claiming the seller or agent failed to disclose known issues.
+According to a survey from Clever Real Estate, 82 percent of recent homebuyers report some level of buyer's remorse, and 28 percent of those with regrets say they underestimated the cost and time needed to maintain their home.
+Buyers experiencing repair sticker shock often reach back out to their agent, and in some cases pursue legal action claiming the seller or agent failed to disclose known issues.

 Key post-sale benefits for agents: